DOE-NCI-MOSSAIC/FrESCO/docs/source/index.rst

 We have prepared ``model_args`` files for each dataset within the ``configs/`` directory.
 To run with your own data, the following instructions explain the requirements for the training data.
+Model arguments are described in the subsequent section.

 Add the path to the desired dataset in the the ``data_path`` argument in the ``configs/model_args.yml`` file.
 The required data files are: -